marcglasberg/fast_immutable_collections/README.md

 * `Iterable.removeNulls` removes `null`s from the iterable.

-* `Iterable.removeDuplicates` removes all duplicates.
+* `Iterable.whereNoDuplicates` removes all duplicates.
 Optionally, you can provide an `by` function to compare the items.
 If you pass `removeNulls` true, it will also remove the nulls.

 * `Iterable.sortedLike` returns a list, sorted according to the order specified by the ordering